-Building permits in Toronto are public records.
-The address, work description, permit type, and status are all published through the City of Toronto's open data portal.
-There's no grey area here — this data is explicitly made available to the public.
+Building permits are public records — in Toronto through the City of Toronto's open data portal, and in New York City through the Department of Buildings (DOB) open data.
+The address, work description, permit type, and status are all explicitly made available to the public.
+There's no grey area here.
 Using it to identify potential clients is no different from reading a job board.

 That said, how you make contact matters.
 Not because of the data source, but because you're showing up at someone's home or mailing to their address, and the way you present yourself determines whether you get the job.